 Ultimately, to hurt another is to hurt ourselves, and to improve the station of another is also to improve that of our own.
 What asshole would argue with this?
 Especially if every day we are working to ensure that our heart is kind and compassionate and still open to vulnerability?

 Second, you have enough bad behaviours and will make many (so many!) bad choices on which to focus; so don’t judge the behavior of others, most importantly when in moments of volatility and emotional distress.
 When you can’t reign your ass in, get up and go for a walk until you can.
 Should you fail to do this, and instead drop the ball, run that sorry ass right after it and pick it up hard and fast.

-Third, your time will come to fall and to hurt and to commit a really fucked up and devastating moral error.
+Third, your time will come to fall and to hurt and to commit a really devastating moral error.
 Trust in that reality because we are humans and our biggest gift from God is the freedom to choose, and sometimes that actually means “…to choose to do the wrong thing, and then suffer the consequences.”

 When this happens, may you be surrounded by people who — though they may disagree with you — will put their arms around you and hold you as tight as you need and for as long as you need until you are whole again, with absolutely no judgement whatsoever.

 I have said that the amount of respect we afford others is a direct reflection of how much we respect ourselves.
 Even when we don’t like someone, we should still respect them, if for no other reason than we are all One (see Number 1 above).

 And on the most powerful drivers defining the human condition…sex and love (with the caveat that I have not yet sexed)…